yefremov/jsdom/lib/newapi1.md

 ## `JSDOM` object API

-Once you have called the `jsdom()` function, you'll get back a `JSDOM` object with the following capabilities.
+Once you have constructed a `JSDOM` object, it will have the following useful capabilities:

 ### Properties